dotink/sage/external/docs/classes/Dotink/Sage/TokenParser/TokenLicense.md

 # `TokenLicense`
-##Responsible for parsing license tokens in a docblock.
+##Responsible for parsing @license tokens in a docblock.

 _Copyright (c) 2013, Matthew J. Sahagian_.
   _Please reference the LICENSE.txt file at the root of this distribution_